nahidcode/duplicator/readme.txt

 Duplicator creates a package that bundles all the site's plugins, themes, content and WordPress core into a simple zip file.
 This package can be then used to easily restore a site to any location you wish.

 = Save Time With Pre-Configured Sites =
-You may have a favorite theme and set of plugins you install and configure on all sites you create.
-Duplicator can eliminate this re-work.
-Instead, would you just configure a single site and then bundle it up into a Duplicator package.
-From that point forward, simply install the package to get a new pre-configured site!
+Duplicator can also eliminate repeat site configuration work if you have a favorite theme, set of plugin or content you install on all sites you create.

+Instead of manually configuring these over and over, with Duplicator you just need to configure a single site which you then bundle up into a package.
+From that point forward, you can install the package in different locations to instantly create pre-configured sites!

 Web developers may even want to create a package collection of the various starter sites they regularly install.